darktable-org/dtdocs/content/special-topics/mem-performance.md

 If you want to make maximal use of your GPU memory for OpenCL, you have three options:

 - Choose the "large" resource level.
 For a 6GB card, this will use approximately 5GB of GPU memory, leaving 1GB for the rest of your system. (recommended)
 - Alter darktablerc to increase the last number (the OpenCL memory fraction) for your selected resource level.
-For example, increasing the OpenCL memory fraction to 950 would increase the available memory on a 6GB GPU to approximately 5.3GB. (not recommended)
+For example, increasing the OpenCL memory fraction to 950 would increase the available memory on a 6GB GPU to approximately 5.3GB. (absolutely not recommended)
 - Set [preferences > processing > OpenCL > use all device memory](../preferences-settings/processing.md#cpu--gpu--memory) to "on", which will use all of your device's memory, less a 600MB headroom.
 Please see the [section below](#id-specific-opencl-configuration) for "per device setting" of headroom.

 ## balanced OpenCL versus CPU tiling